 - Understand of the structure and bonding within heterocycles and how this controls heterocyclic properties

-During year three, you’ll undertake a research project, which gives you the opportunity to follow your interests and investigate a topic at the cutting-edge of chemistry.
+During year 3, you’ll undertake a research project, which allows you to follow your interests and investigate a topic at the cutting edge of chemistry, as well as further develop transferable skills such as communication and time management.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 Recent projects include:

 - How can biocatalysts be applied in pharmaceutical synthesis and manufacture?

 - Synthesis of oxetane/azetidine containing Spiro cycles: New Scaffolds for Drug Discovery

 During your course, you’ll be given the opportunity to advance your skill set and experience further.
 You can apply to either undertake a one-year work placement or study abroad for a year, choosing from a selection of universities we’re in partnership with worldwide.
 You’ll then transfer to either the Medicinal Chemistry (with industrial experience) BSc or Medicinal Chemistry (international) BSc, extending your overall study to four years.

 As a medicinal chemistry student at Leeds, we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, group tutorials and practical lab work.

 Laboratory classes and project work allow you to gain first-hand experience investigating and applying material from your lectures and tutorials to real-life work situations.
 There’s a strong emphasis on developing chemistry-specific practical and investigative skills in both teaching laboratories 1-1 ½ days per week on average.
 Together, they will equip you with in-depth knowledge, key analytical skills and transferable skills that will help you secure a graduate job.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.